What are the risks of drinking during pregnancy?

 Is there any safe time to drink alcohol during pregnancy?

 There is no safe time to drink alcohol during pregnancy.
 Your baby’s brain and nervous system develop all throughout pregnancy.
-Even from the very start of pregnancy, alcohol can have serious and lasting effects on the health of your baby.

 Which drinks are harmful?